home-assistant/home-assistant.io/source/_integrations/insteon.markdown

 ha_integration_type: integration
 ---

 <p class='note warning'>The Insteon company has shut down and turned off their cloud as of April 2022.
-If you have factory reset your device please see the instructions below for how to proceed.
-[Recovering After Factory Resetting The Hub]</p>
+If you have factory reset your device please see the instructions [Recovering After Factory Resetting The Hub](#recovering-after-factory-resetting-the-hub) for how to proceed.</p>

 This integration adds "local push" support for INSTEON Modems allowing linked INSTEON devices to be used within Home Assistant.